dctalk1234/trailer-tracker-frontend/trailertracker/README.md

 - React.js
 - Axios
 - CSS

-The back end of the app was built with:

-- Express.js
-- MongoDB
-- Mongoose
-- Axios
+- Bootstrap (styling)

+The backend repo is hosted on GitHub at https://github.com/dctalk1234/trailer-tracker-backend

-The app was tested with Postman, GitHub was used for version control, and deployment was via Heroku.
+The app was tested with Postman, GitHub was used for version control, and deployment was via Heroku and github pages

 ## Issues